thecodingmachine/react-native-boilerplate/docs/beta builds.md

 Fastlane will then give you some information about git, the files it will create, etc. Just type `enter` to continue.

+Also make sure that you have the my-release-key.keystore in the android folder.
+(TODO: how to get the file)

 Congrats!
 Fastlane has created some files.
 If you are using Git, commit all generated files.